epensinger/curriculum/softwareEngineering/unitPlanning.md

 - Create HTML page about a "Coding" job (Headings, sections, ID's, lists)

 ### Lesson 2 - What's a Stack?
-- Identify different technologies that make up stacks (discussion board - research stacks)
+- Identify different technologies that make up stacks
 - Identify the main roles of the technologies in stacks
+- Explore the technologies in one stack and give an overview the stack

+### Lesson 3 - Technologies table
+- Create a table containing various technologies.
-- Review technologies that are in use at different companies (stackshare.io)
+- List some companies that use those technologies
-- Create an HTML page to display stack icons in their different roles.(Headings, images, sections, ID's, images in lists.)
+- Use the logos of the technologies and the companies.

-### Lesson 3 - HTML Forms & mdn
+### Lesson 4 - HTML Forms & mdn
 - Use MDN as a reference to learn about HTML components
 - Create a registration form to collect user data
 - Use appropriate action and method attributes.

-### Lesson 4 - Technologies table
-- Create a table containing various technologies.
-- List some companies that use those technologies
-- Use the logos of the technologies and the companies.

 ### Assessment
 - 3 separate HTML files will be reviewed for progress.